-- Impacts on Flow dynamics & Stormwater management due to increased hard surfaces from pylons and substation. - Impacts on Flow dynamics & Stormwater management. - Increased traffic and human disturbance. - Establishment of alien plants on disturbed areas. - Impacts on Water quality due to Contamination, dumping of solid wastes and input associated with surface runoff from roads
+- Impacts on Flow dynamics & Stormwater management due to increased hard surfaces from solar panels, roads and stormwater infrastructure. - Impacts on Flow dynamics & Stormwater management due to reduced vegetation on ground as a result of decreased light penetration. - Increased traffic and human disturbance. - Establishment of alien plants on disturbed areas. - Impacts on Water quality due to Contamination, dumping of solid wastes and input associated with surface runoff from roads